bjasspa/jasspa/microemacs/contribs/readme.txt

         Groovy Language Template
         http://groovy.codehaus.org

-hkpydoc.emf
+pytools.emf

-       Support for display of Python documentation within MicroEmacs.
+       - py-doc - Support for display of Python documentation within MicroEmacs.
-       Used as `pydoc  "manualpage"` like `Esc x` "pydoc" and then entering "argparse" for instance in the command line.
+         Used as `py-doc  "manualpage"` like `Esc x` "py-doc" and then entering "argparse" for instance in the command line.
+       - py-exec - Running the current Python script and interactive  browsing of errors
+       - py-format - formatting Python code using yapf or black
+       - py-lint   - linting Pythoncode using pylint
+       Install:  copy  the  file  `pytools.emf`  to your  jasspa  user  folder (usually   `~/.config/jasspa`  and  add  the  following  line  to  your `username.emf` or your `mypython.emf` file.

+       define-macro-file pytools py-doc py-exec py-format py-lint

+rtools.emf

+       - r-doc - Support for display of R documentation within MicroEmacs and browse it  interactively  using mouse or keyboard - now in ME macros  folder within hk.r file
+       - r-exec - Running the current R script optional with command line arguments
+       - r-format - formatting R code using `formatR` library
+       - r-lint   - linting R code using `lintr` library
-       Install:  copy  the  file  `hkpydoc.emf`  to your  jasspa  user  folder (usually `~/.config/jasspa`  and add the following line to your `username.emf` file:
+       Install:  copy  the  file  `rtools.emf`  to your  jasspa  user  folder (usually   `~/.config/jasspa`  and  add  the  following  line  to  your `username.emf` or your `myr.emf` file.

-       define-macro-file hkpydoc pydoc
+       define-macro-file rtools r-exec r-format r-lint

 jeany.emf

       CUA like  bindings but after the C-j prefix, so C-j C-x is cut, C-j -C-v